jhudsl/Documentation_and_Usability/docs/02-why_documentation.md

 ### Why documentation is worth the time

-We realize many tool developers are averse to documentation like some are to spinach, feeling unenthused about the process of creating documentation.
+We realize many tool developers feel unenthused about the process of creating documentation.
 The documentation process requires a different skill set from the tool development itself; meaning many developers were likely not attracted to tool development because of documentation and may not be sure how to craft good documentation [@Wolf2016].
 They may know its good for their tool, but they just aren't enthused about it.
-In this course, we'd like you to view your tool as Popeye and where documentation spinach will make your tool stronger!

-The effort for creating documentation has a high return payoff for the continued success of a tool as a whole!
+We'd like to assure you that the effort for creating documentation has a high return payoff for the continued success of your tool as a whole!

 <img src="https://docs.google.com/presentation/d/1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg/export/png?id=1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg&pageid=gd228cc29d1_0_140" width="500" height="500" />